• Skip to primary navigation

 • 20240229_150546

-Microwave Solid-State Circuits and Systems (ECEN 453) course lab work will run in the undergraduate teaching lab.
+Microwave Solid-State Circuits and Systems (ECEN 453) course lab work is currently hosted every Fall in the instructional lab.

 • Keysight P9370A Network Analyzer – 4.5 GHz